Mat2Vence/ESPHVAC/README.md

 *Note the the reverse engineering of the HVAC protocol has been managed using AnalySIR software.

-*This code is code is published under Creative Commons license : CC-BY-NC-SA

 #Overview of Protocol and features managed